 How you structure your recovery after an injury can affect how well your body regains full function in the long term.
 While some injuries require extended rest periods, others may benefit from specific movements and stretches to help them heal.

 To avoid losing strength, flexibility, and endurance in injured areas, patients may benefit from going beyond simple physical therapy and partaking in functional rehabilitation.
 Functional rehabilitation involves working in phases to mimic the movements you use in your daily life so you can regain the ability to function the same way you did before your injury.

 The highly trained sports medicine therapists at BHFS Medical will assess your injury to determine when it's safe to start therapy and how quickly you should move through the rehabilitation phases for optimal long-term results.

 Unlike physical therapy, functional rehabilitation often begins much sooner after an injury occurs (sometimes as early as 72 hours after the primary inflammatory stage).
 That's why it's crucial to see one of our therapists once you start to notice pain.
 Ignoring pain or pushing through it can further aggravate injuries and make a full recovery more challenging.

 How long can functional rehabilitation last after an injury?

-At BHFS Medical and Behavioral Services, functional rehab involves gentle movement and is not designed to help you "push through the pain."
+At BHFS Medical, functional rehab involves gentle movement and is not designed to help you "push through the pain."
 Our experts customize your plan to meet your body where it is at the time and break down treatment phases based on your mobility.

 During Phase 1, patients are encouraged to perform slow and gentle exercises that maintain blood flow without aggravating the area or causing more damage.
 It also involves knowing when and how long to rest the area to control inflammation.
 This phase may last anywhere from 24 hours to one week or more, depending on the location and severity of the injury.